Dreaming381/Latios-Framework/README.md

 While I will provide tips and suggestions if you use older releases, I will not publish patch releases for older versions.
-(There might be an exception to this rule during the transition to DOTS 1.0, but that is TBD.)
+(There might be an exception to this rule during the ongoing transition to DOTS 1.0, but that is TBD.)

 ## A Word of Caution